pichael31/Sweeper/README.md

 # Sweeper
 Python program that solves minesweeper puzzles from old school MS

-Requires PyAutoGui, random, and Image packages
+This program requires PyAutoGui, random, and Image packages.
-Change the source to wherever you download the image files
+Change the source to wherever you download the image files.
+To run, just have the minesweeper game up on the screen with the entire thing visible.
+Don't try to move it while the program is running.
+This program also takes control of your mouse, so you won't be able to use it while it is running.
+Trying to click and help the program may confuse it, and is not advised.

 This program can go as far as grouping 2 blank spaces together, where one is a bomb, and use this knowledge to figure out other adjacent tiles.